karuppiah7890/distributed-systems/learning/raft.md

 # Raft

 I think it's good to start off by answering some basic questions like:
 - What is Raft?
+[Question]
 - Why is it needed?
-One of the most important questions
+One of the most important questions [Question]
 - What problem does it solve?
+[Question]
 - Are there no other things that solve the same problem?
+[Question]
 - How is it different / novel from other alternatives if there are alternatives?
+[Question]
 - How popular is it?
 Any reason for it's popularity?
+[Question]
 - How technically sound is it?
+[Question]

 ---